nielchaudhary/nielchaudhary/README.md

 - I design & develop web and mobile apps that are scalable.
 - Building [Runtime Labs](https://runtimelabs.space).
 Have an idea in mind?
-Let’s design and build it together.
+[Book a call here](https://cal.com/nielchaudhary/idea-discussion-with-neel)
 - [proof of work](https://portfolio-latest-git-main-layer-1.vercel.app)